-The offices of Counseling, Career Services, and Special Services for Students with Disabilities are located in the Galveston College Counseling Center on the first floor of Moody Hall.
+The offices of Counseling and Advising, and Special Services for Students with Disabilities are located in the Galveston College Counseling Center on the first floor of Moody Hall.

-Seminars, groups, and workshops are presented or hosted by Student Services throughout the academic year on a variety of topics related to student success.
+Seminars, groups, and workshops are facilitated by the Division of Student Services throughout the academic year on a variety of topics related to student success.
 Confidential personal counseling is provided on a short-term basis to assist students with academic as well as personal issues.
 Career counseling is available for students who would like to explore career options and choices.
 Students who are struggling with special needs can also get help by contacting the Special Services Counselor.
 Student Services maintains a list of community agencies and resources that are available to students who may need assistance with services not provided by the College.

-Counseling/Advisement Services: A student's advisor is determined by the area of study that the student is pursuing.
+Counseling/Advisement Services: A student's advisor is determined by the area of study that the student is pursuing and assigned the Application for Admission is entered.

-Advisors assist current and prospective students with plans and decisions which affect the student's educational goals.
-Academic advisement assists in the selection of majors, examination of appropriate choices of courses, degree planning, and transferability of courses, and assists students with interpretation of test scores, placement, and follow-up services.
+Advisors assist prospective and current students with plans and decisions which affect the student's educational goals.
+Academic advisement assists in the selection of majors, examination of appropriate choices of courses, degree planning, and transferability of courses, and assists students with interpretation of test scores, placement, transfer credits and follow-up services.